What to expect during the review:

 The independence of the review team from the project and the independence of the review team from the department, is the key to delivering objective, high quality reviews and reports.

-Review teams generally consist of four people including a mix of private and public sector people.
+Review teams generally consist of three to four people and may include a mix of private and public sector reviewers.

-The Infrastructure Policy and Assurance team uses a communicative approach when appointing review teams and will liaise with the department to ensure the right mix of skills are assembled and no conflicts of interest are apparent.
+The Gateway Unit uses a communicative approach when appointing review teams and will liaise with the department to ensure the right mix of skills are assembled and no conflicts of interest are apparent.

 Allocating RAG status